prichard38/BIMS/guides/ProjectDirectoryFileStructure.md

 `supervisor`
 - *LA-functions.js*: Contains JavaScript function definitions related to the Longitudinal Analysis Tool.

-- `php-scripts-longitudinal-analysis` (sub-folder): contains all php scripts used for fetching data for the Longitudinal Anaylysis Tool
+- `php-scripts-longitudinal-analysis` (sub-folder): contains all php scripts used for fetching data for the Longitudinal Analysis Tool
     - *load-bridge-data.php*: Performs a database query that selects the name, number, and county for all bridges in the database
     - *load-earliest-year.php*: Calls the stored procedure, *getEarliestYear*, to get the earliest inspection year from among selected bridges
     - *load-inspections.php* Calls the stored procedure, *selectBridgeInspectionData_BetweenYears*, to select all inspection data between the selected begin and end year for a single bridge
-    - *reset-session-longitudinal-analysis.php*: Unsets all php session variables related to longitudinal anaylsis.
+    - *reset-session-longitudinal-analysis.php*: Unsets all php session variables related to longitudinal analysis.
 Runs when user chooses to perform a new longitudinal analysis during the same session
     - *set-bridge-session-vars.php*: sets session variables for selected bridges to be analyzed in longitudinal analysis
     - *set-years-session-vars.php*: sets session variables for selected begin year and end year for the longitudinal analysis timeframe

-- `php-scripts-yearly-inspection-report` (sub-folder): contains all php scripts used for fetching data for the Longitudinal Anaylysis Tool
+- `php-scripts-yearly-inspection-report` (sub-folder): contains all php scripts used for fetching data for the Longitudinal Analysis Tool
     - *YIR-load-bridge-data.php*: Calls the stored procedure, *selectNewestInspectionData_ByYear*, to select the newest inspection data for every bridge for the selected year
     - *YIR-update-session.php*: Updates the selected year session variable